avisek2018/AzureML_MLflow_AzureDB/README.md

     ...
 ```

-## Check Model Metrices and Artifacts
+## Check Model Metrics and Artifacts

 Once the experiment runs to success we can navigate to Azure Machine Learning workspace and check the metrics and artifacts inside the specific run.